awslabs/multi-model-server/docs/mms_on_fargate.md

 ## Familiarize Yourself With Our Containers

-With our current release of [MMS, 0.3](https://github.com/awslabs/mxnet-model-server/releases/tag/v0.3.0), we now providing official containers with the MMS preinstalled already.
+With the current release of [MMS, 0.3](https://github.com/awslabs/mxnet-model-server/releases/tag/v0.3.0), we now providing official containers are provided with MMS preinstalled.
 There are 2 containers:

 * [awsdeeplearningteam/mms_cpu](https://hub.docker.com/r/awsdeeplearningteam/mms_cpu/)
 * [awsdeeplearningteam/mms_gpu](https://hub.docker.com/r/awsdeeplearningteam/mms_gpu/)

-Since we are doing inference we are going to use cpu container(mms_cpu).
+In our article we are going to use cpu container (mms_cpu).

-There are several constrains that one should consider when using Fargate:
+There are several constraints that one should consider when using Fargate:

-1. There is no GPU support at the moment
+1. There is no GPU support at the moment.
 2. mms_cpu container is optimized for the Skylake Intel processors (that we have on our [C5 EC2 instances](https://aws.amazon.com/ec2/instance-types/c5/)).
-However since we are using Fargate, unfortunately there is no guarantee that the actual hardware will be Skylake
+However, since we are using Fargate, unfortunately there is no guarantee that the actual hardware will be Skylake.

-Our containers comes with pre-installed config of the SqueezeNet model (such a nice coincidence that we have decided to run inference for exactly this model :) ).
-Even though the config is pre-baked in the container we would highly recommend you to have a quick look on it, just to familiarize yourself, since for your own model most likely you will have to update it, plus it very-very simple, [check it yourself](https://github.com/awslabs/mxnet-model-server/blob/master/docker/mms_app_cpu.conf).
+Our containers come with preinstalled config of the SqueezeNet model (such a nice coincidence that we have decided to run inference for exactly this model :) ).
+Even though the config is pre-baked in the container, it is highly recommend you to have a quick look on it, just to familiarize yourself, since for your own model most likely you will have to update it, plus it very-very simple, [check it yourself](https://github.com/awslabs/mxnet-model-server/blob/master/docker/mms_app_cpu.conf).
 To be more precise, here is the [line in the config](https://github.com/awslabs/mxnet-model-server/blob/master/docker/mms_app_cpu.conf#L3) that is pointing to the actual binary of the model.
 By a close look one can see that it is just a  public HTTPS link to the binary:

 ```
 https://s3.amazonaws.com/model-server/models/squeezenet_v1.1/squeezenet_v1.1.model